This article is part of a larger series on Bookkeeping.

-This design is clean, professional and sharp.
-It contains all the essential details of a commercial invoice as well as an interesting color palette.
-When picking out color palette, try to choose just one accent color so you can to maintain a level of sophistication.
+This design is clean, professional, and sharp.
+It contains all the essential details of a commercial invoice while sporting an interesting color palette.
+When picking out a color palette, try to choose one accent color so that you can maintain a level of sophistication.

 7. Friendly and Personal

-Are you looking for a warmer, more personal feel?
-Then this design from BGG Design Studio is for you.
-It uses a catchy heading, interesting font style and sizes, and complementary colors while still providing all the necessary details.
-This invoice looks and feel so friendly it’ll make you happy to pay it!
+If you’re looking for a warmer, more personal feel, then this design from BGG Design Studio is for you.
+It uses a catchy heading, interesting font styles and sizes, and complementary colors while still providing all the necessary details.
+This invoice looks and feels so friendly that it could make your customer happy to pay for it.

 Not a fan of minimalism?
-This invoice design by Evgeni Yordanov will give your invoice a whole lot of character.
-The geometric and colorful graphics along the side will give your brand a voice of fun, excitement and confidence.
+This invoice design by Evgeni Yordanov will give your invoice plenty of character.
+The geometric and colorful graphics along the side will give your brand a voice of fun, excitement, and confidence.

 9. Playful and Practical

-Want to project a playful image in your invoice design?
-This one features large lines, easy-to-read forms, and complementary colors which make it fun and practical to use.
-Though it may not be suited for every brand, always consider tailoring your invoices with your brand’s image.
+Do you want to project a playful image in your invoice design?
+This one features large lines, easy-to-read forms, and complementary colors, which make it fun and practical to use, although it may not be suited for every brand.
+Always consider tailoring your invoices with your brand’s image.

-This example uses color, scale and hierarchy to draw emphasis to the most important parts of the invoice, particularly the total sum.
-It efficiently incorporated all the critical elements while providing clarity for the reader—something that your client will appreciate.
+This example uses color, scale, and hierarchy to draw emphasis to the most important parts of the invoice, particularly the total sum.
+It efficiently incorporates all the critical elements while providing clarity for the reader—something that your client will appreciate.

 Invoicing Best Practices

-When writing your invoice payment terms, always be polite.
-Saying “please pay your invoice within” or “thank you for your business” may not only help you get paid faster, but it’ll be good for your brand and image.
-It is recommended that you mention that they can contact you if they have any questions and that you appreciate their present (and future) business.
+When adding a message to your invoice, always be polite.
+Saying “please pay your invoice” or “thank you for your business” may not only help you get paid faster, but it’ll be good for your brand and image.
+It is recommended that you mention that they can contact you if they have any questions and that you appreciate their present and future business.